 A person who is due to undergo the procedure should also discuss their allergies, existing health conditions, and current medications with their doctor before receiving Mohs surgery.
 This is especially true for people who have preexisting cardiovascular disease.

 Mohs surgery is an outpatient procedure that surgeons perform under local anesthesia.

 After the anesthetic takes effect, the surgeon will use a scalpel to remove a thin layer of cancerous tissue.
-Removing the first specimen only takes
+Removing the first specimen only takes a few minutes.

 The surgical team will then bandage the open wound temporarily and ask the patient to wait while the lab work begins.
 This waiting period could last for up to an hour or longer.
-If more than two rounds are necessary, the entire process could last
+If more than two rounds are necessary, the entire process could last several hours.

 If the cancer remains, the surgeon will repeat the process until the area is free of cancer.
 According to the Skin Cancer Foundation, surgeons generally complete 40–50% of Mohs procedures within the first stage.

 Once the patient is cancer-free, the surgeon will determine the best way to repair the area.
 If the surgical site is small, they may suggest leaving it to heal naturally or close it using stitches.

 In some cases, the wound may need reconstruction with a skin flap or skin graft from another part of the person’s body.